 Daniel Pioro is rapidly gaining recognition as one of the most innovative young violinists of his generation.
 Known as soloist and chamber musician he is the leader of the Fibonacci Sequence, and since 2014 he has been a member of the collective of musicians, CHROMA.

-Upcoming plans include The Lark Ascending with the BBC National Orchestra of Wales at the Cheltenham Festival, a Wigmore Hall debut recital, a new concerto written for him by Tom Coult and to be premiered with the BBC Philharmonic Orchestra, and an album of music for solo violin and electronics for the Bedroom Community label.
+He recently worked with Andersson Dance and the Scottish Ensemble on a new interpretation of Bach’s Goldberg Variations for 11 musicians and 5 dancers, as well as creating a new show, Dim Eyes, which was performed around Sweden in the autumn.
+Plans include The Lark Ascending with the BBC National Orchestra of Wales at the Cheltenham Festival, a Wigmore Hall debut recital, a new concerto written for him by Tom Coult to be premiered with the BBC Philharmonic Orchestra, and an album of music for solo violin and electronics for the Bedroom Community label.

 Daniel Pioro plays on a violin by Christoph Götting.